rosenkrmnv/k3d/README.md

 ## Run the Setup

-Run the setup task to create and configure the local Kubernetes cluster:
+Navigate to **k3d-cluster-setup** and run the setup task to create and configure the local Kubernetes cluster:
     ```sh
     task setup
     ```